 Varun Grover Biographies

 Varun Grover is the David D. Glass Endowed Chair and Distinguished Professor of IS at the Walton School of Business, University of Arkansas.
 Prior to this he was the William S. Lee (Duke Energy) Distinguished Professor of Information Systems at Clemson University.
 He has published extensively in the information systems field, with over 400 publications, 220 of which are in major refereed journals.
 Over ten recent articles have ranked him among the top four researchers globally based on number of publications in the top IS journals, as well as citation impact.
-Dr. Grover has an h-index of 79 and around 30,000 citations in Google Scholar.
-Thompson Reuters recognized him as one of 100 Highly Cited Scholars in Business in 2013.
+Dr. Grover has an h-index of 82 and around 32,000 citations in Google Scholar.
+In 2013, Thompson Reuters recognized him as one of 100 Highly Cited Scholars globally in all Business disciplines.
 He is Senior Editor for MISQ Executive, Editor of the Journal of the Association for Information Systems Section on Path Breaking Research, and Senior Editor (Emeritus) for MIS Quarterly, the Journal of the AIS and Database.
 Dr. Grover’s current work focuses on the impacts of digitalization on individuals and organizations.
-He is recipient of numerous awards from USC, Clemson, AIS, DSI, the OR Society, Anbar, PriceWaterhouse, among others for his research and teaching, and is a Fellow of the Association for Information Systems.
+He is recipient of numerous awards from USC, Clemson, AIS, Academy of Management, DSI, the OR Society, Anbar, PriceWaterhouse, among others for his research and teaching, and is a Fellow of the Association for Information Systems.
 He has had the privilege of being extensively involved with PhD students, serving as an advisor to over 40 PhD students and as Co-Chair of numerous doctoral consortia at both the International Conference on Information Systems and Americas Conference on Information Systems.
 He has been invited to give numerous keynote addresses and talks at various institutions and forums around the world.

 Varun Grover is the David D. Glass Endowed Chair and Distinguished Professor of IS at the Walton School of Business, University of Arkansas.
 Prior to this he was the William S. Lee (Duke Energy) Distinguished Professor of Information Systems at Clemson University.
 He has published extensively in the information systems field, with over 400 publications, 220 of which are in major refereed journals, including MIS Quarterly, Information Systems Research, Journal of MIS, Journal of the AIS, EJIS, ISJ, California Management Review, Decision Sciences, IEEE Transactions, CACM, etc. Ten recent articles (published in Journal of the Association for Information Systems, Decision Line, HICSS, EJIS, Information & Management, and Communications of the Association for Information Systems) have ranked him 1st, 2nd, or 3rd in research productivity (among over 7000) researchers in the world in the top Information Systems journals.
 A recent article evaluated him as 2nd among the top 200 most influential IS researchers in the world based on the h-index and the citation impact of their work.
 On the Association for Information Systems database on research productivity, he is ranked 2nd in productivity from 1990-2016 based on publications in the top 6 journals in the field.
 The University of Arizona’s h-index study that identifies the top 400 MIS researchers ranked him in the top 10 in four consecutive studies.
-He has an h-index of 79 and around 30,000 citations in Google Scholar.
-Thompson Reuters recognized him as one of 100 Highly Cited Scholars in Business in 2013.
+He has an h-index of 82 and around 32,000 citations in Google Scholar.
+In 2013, Thompson Reuters recognized him as one of 100 Highly Cited Scholars globally in all Business disciplines.

 Dr. Grover is Senior Editor of MIS Quarterly Executive and Senior Editor (Emeritus) for MIS Quarterly, the Journal of the AIS, and Database and serves as Associate or Advisory Editor for 13 other journals (including JMIS, IJEC, DS, JOM, ISJ, etc.) as well as Advisory Editor for Sharpe Advances in IS Book Series and Wiley’s Internet Encyclopedia.
 He has served as Editor of numerous Special Issues of JMIS, MISQ, Decision Sciences, and Database.
 Dr. Grover has had the privilege of chairing over 40 doctoral dissertations, and is actively involved with doctoral students in various capacities, including. as Co-Chair of numerous doctoral consortia at both the International Conference on Information Systems and the Americas Conference on Information Systems.
 Placement of his students includes UNC, Chapel Hill, SUNY, Buffalo, Georgia State, Iowa State, UMass-Boston, University of Nebraska-Omaha, HEC Montreal, University of Colorado, Yonsei University, Baruch College, University of Washington, University of California, and Washington State, as well as companies like Dell Computers and Samsung Corporation.